Support Following Tragedies

 The Office of the Dean of Students offers a variety of resources, programming, and supports to UO students.
 This office is also able to provide and coordinate support following student deaths or tragedies affecting the campus community.
 Whether you are a student, faculty or staff, or family, if you or a student close to you have experienced such a tragedy, the Dean of Students' office is a good place to start.
 Please call us at 541-346-3216 to discuss how the university can help.

-The Counseling Center provides confidential individual and group therapy services to UO students.
+Counseling Services provides confidential individual and group therapy services to UO students.
 We may also be able to provide group crisis debriefings, classroom presentations, and workshops to help students process and cope with the effects of tragedies.

-Please note: the Counseling Center provides confidential psychological services to students, consistent with the parameters of state and federal laws.
-While many faculty, staff, and family consultations about students may be kept confidential, there are times when university policy or state or federal statutes require Counseling Center staff to disclose information to other university officials.
+Please note: Counseling Services provides confidential psychological services to students, consistent with the parameters of state and federal laws.
+While many faculty, staff, and family consultations about students may be kept confidential, there are times when university policy or state or federal statutes require Counseling Services staff to disclose information to other university officials.

 Helping Students Cope with Tragedy in the Classroom